palmdrop/xrdb-replace/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Being able to customize application at a unified location is hugely benefit, especially when trying to achieve a coherent colorscheme.
-A great deal of applications support configuration using Xresources, but far from all.
-When using [dunst](), [alacritty]() or [zathura](), changing colors and other settings have to be changed using the individual config files of those applications, which means that you have to change your colors in mutliple places whenever you redesign your system.
-What a hazzle.

-I got tired of this and created a script which automates the process.
-The script takes a template config file where xrdb variables can be used, and produces a complete config file using this.

-The script also works with a config file which can contain all the files you have made templates for, and the settings required to convert these templates into a new version of the config file.
+Being able to customize the look-and-feel of various applications in a single place is extremely convenient.
+For many Linux-users, that place is Xresources.
+However, not all application read variables using the xrdb database.
+Instead, these applications have to be configured purely using their individual config files, which can be a hassle if you e.g want to achieve a coherent colorscheme across your system.

+This script resolves this issue.
+Create a template of your config file and indicate whever you wish to read values from the xrdb database.
+Run the script, and a new config file will be produced with the specified values.

-Every time you edit Xresources or make changes in the template, run this script for your new changes to take effect.
+Every time you edit Xresources or make changes in your template (which you should edit now, instead of your regular config file), run this script for your new changes to take effect.

-Some applications, however, require restart for new settings to be used.
+Some applications, require restart for new settings to be used.
 The script also has support for running a reload script written by the user, which could be configured to restart the affected applications.

+More under <a href="#usage">usage</a>.

 <!-- GETTING STARTED -->
 ## Getting Started
 This is just a simple bash script.
 Getting started shouldn't be that complicated.
+To use the script correctly, please read <a href="#usage">usage</a>.

 ### Prerequisites
 I can't imagine that any of these utilities are not already part of your system, but here's a short list: